steamship-core/steamship-frontend/examples/nextjs-advanced/README.md

 More on setting up your database can be found here: https://vercel.com/docs/storage/vercel-postgres/quickstart.

-## Connect to Vercel locally & initialize the Prisma ORM
+### Create the database tables

-We use prisma to talk to our database and vercel to run our app locally.
+We use prisma to talk to our database.

 1. Install the vercel cli `npm i -g vercel`
 2. Install repo dependencies `npm i`